AppGeo/emberate/README.md

 ```

 From here you can run browserify: `browserify ./client/.index.js --outfile ./dist/scripts/application.js`.
-_Note: This stream could also be be used with other streams, via `pipe`.
+_Note: This stream could also be used with other streams, via `pipe`.
 Just omit the callback and the `outPath` option._

 __Available Options__: